Chiggy-Playz/BAU/README.md

 ![](Images/Exception.PNG)

 This error means that you have not installed ViGEm Bus Drivers Properly.
+Make sure that you have restarted the PC after installing.
+If the problem still persists, try re-installing.